Is this the future of pharmacy?

 However, understanding the most appropriate type of finance for each need can be easier if you have the help of the experts at Rangewell.

-At Rangewell, we have Business Funding Specialists working to support the pharmaceutical sector.
+At Rangewell, we have Business Funding Specialists helping to find business loans for pharmacy professionals every day.
 You can call on their skills when your pharmacy has a funding requirement, and rely on them to find not only the types of finance you need - but the most cost-effective sources.
 We can even help you source support for your pharmacy - from financial advisors for your pharmacy to accountants and even equipment suppliers with our Pharmacists Directory.
 And if you are just starting out, Start-Up Finance for your pharmacy may be an option too.

 You may not be ready to take on Boots, but with some help from the Rangewell team, you and your independent pharmacy can still join them in providing a service for the future.